 APPROVED.
-Approval by the code official code official or other authority having jurisdiction as a result of investigation and tests conducted by him or her, or by reason of accepted principles or tests by nationally recognized organizations.
+Approval by the code official or other authority having jurisdictionauthority having jurisdiction, where one exists, as a result of investigation and tests conducted by him or her, or by reason of accepted principles or tests by nationally recognized organizations.

 APPROVED AGENCY.
-An established and recognized agency regularly engaged in conducting tests or furnishing inspection services, when such agency has been approved by the code official code official or other authority having jurisdiction.
+An established and recognized agency regularly engaged in conducting tests or furnishing inspection services, when such agency has been approved by the code official or other authority having jurisdiction authority having jurisdiction, where one exists.

 AUTOMATIC.
-Self-acting, operating by its own mechanism when actuated by some impersonal influence, as, for exam- ple, a change in current strength, pressure, temperature or mechanical configuration (see "Manual").
+Self-acting, operating by its own mechanism when actuated by some impersonal influence, as, for example, a change in current strength, pressure, temperature or mechanical configuration (see "Manual").